Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year 2023 shows Dallas' median income among taxpayers is $38,433.
-The average income is $46,534.
-Nationally, incomes are higher on average.
-Greater Melbourne has a median income of $57,688 and an average of $75,164.
-By September 2025, adjusted for Wage Price Index growth of 8.25%, Dallas' estimated median income is approximately $41,604 and the average is $50,373.
-Census data indicates incomes in Dallas fall between the 1st and 6th percentiles nationally.
-The $800 - 1,499 earnings band captures 30.6% of the community, unlike broader area trends where 32.8% fall within the $1,500 - 2,999 range.
-Housing affordability pressures are severe, with only 80.0% of income remaining, ranking at the 6th percentile nationally.
+As per AreaSearch's latest postcode level ATO data released on 1st July 2023, the suburb of Dallas' median income among taxpayers is $38,433.
+The average income in Dallas is $46,534.
+This is lower than the national average.
+In Greater Melbourne, the median income is $57,688 and the average is $75,164.
+By September 2025, based on Wage Price Index growth of 8.25%, Dallas' median income is estimated to be approximately $41,604 and the average is $50,373.
+Census data shows household, family and personal incomes in Dallas fall between the 1st and 6th percentiles nationally.
+The earnings band of $800 - 1,499 captures 30.6% of Dallas' community (2,149 individuals), unlike broader trends where 32.8% fall within the $1,500 - 2,999 range.
+Housing affordability pressures in Dallas are severe, with only 80.0% of income remaining, ranking at the 6th percentile nationally.

 Frequently Asked Questions - Income